rpavlov/schedulr/README.md

 ### Clients
 * Available listings whose dates overlap with currently booked listings will have their Book button disabled.
-* Cannot see available listings whose start_at is in the past.
+* Cannot see available listings whose start_at is in the past, i.e expired.
 * Can cancel a booking.

 ## v2.0 Todo in order of priority

-* Auto-polling to refresh changes to the available listings has been implemented but disabled, because its crummy.
+* Auto-polling to refresh changes to the available listings has been implemented but left disabled, because its crummy.
 Other possibilities for live updating include ActionCable, a library for Rails built on websockets+Redis or maybe data-binding via react.
 * Have the ability to book multiple time-slots in a single day.
 Add a has_many :time_blocks resource to Listing, and move the :start_at and :end_at properties into that.
 * Implement specs.
 * Wire up actionmailer for booking notifications.